-The Principal Contractor or Owner-builder and any other person acting with the benefit of this consent must:
+While site work is being carried out, any person acting with the benefit of this consent must:

-- a) Not erect or maintain any gate or fence swing out or encroaching upon the road or the footway. - b) Not use the road or footway for the storage of any article, material, matter, waste or thing. - c) Not use the road or footway for any work. - d) Keep the road and footway in good repair free of any trip hazard or obstruction. - e) Not stand any plant and equipment upon the road or footway. - f) Provide a clear safe pedestrian route a minimum of 1.5m wide. - g) Protect heritage listed street name inlays in the footpath which are not to be removed or damaged during development.
+- a) Not erect or maintain any gate or fence that swings out, or encroaches upon the road or the footway. - b) Not use the road or footway for the storage of any article, material, matter, waste or thing. - c) Not use the road or footway for any work. - d) Keep the road and footway in good repair free of any trip hazard or obstruction. - e) Any damage caused to the road, footway, vehicular crossing, nature strip or any public place must be immediately made safe and then repaired, to the satisfaction of Council. - f) Not stand any plant and equipment upon the road or footway. - g) If it is proposed to locate any site fencing, hoardings, skip bins or other articles upon any part of the footpath, nature strip or any public place, or operate a crane, hoist or concrete pump on or over Council land, an application must be submitted to and approved by Council beforehand. - h) Provide a clear safe pedestrian route a minimum of 1.5m wide. - Protect heritage listed street name inlays located in the footpath, kerb and gutter, and any other structure, to ensure they are not removed or damaged during development.